TouK/nussknacker/CONTRIBUTING.md

 ## Setting up development environment

+- JDK >= 9 is needed - we have specified target java version to java 8, but using some compiler flags available only on JDK >= 9 (--release flag)
 - For working on engine - standard `sbt` setup should be enough
 - For working/running GUI please see `ui/README.md` for details instructions